limpbrains/django-cc/README.md

 ```
 where "BTC" - ticker (short name) of the Currency

+### Transactions

+When you write applications that are working with money it is extremely important to use Database transactions.
+Currenly django-cc doesn't inclues any `@transaction.atomic`.
+You should do this by yourself.

+In my code I have a higher level wrapper with @transaction.atomic and to get wallets I'm always using select for update, like `Wallet.objects.select_for_update().get(addresses=address)` to get a lock over the Wallet.

 ## Supported crypto currencies

 In general django-cc should work with most Bitcoin forks.
 I've tested it against: Bitcoin, Litecoin, Zcash (not anonymous transactions), Dogecoin and Dash.